My Simple Spring Photo Checklist

 Spring break has slowly become one of our favorite family traditions.

-This year, we drove to California and made it happen for around $1000 (which honestly still feels like a win 🙌).
+This year, we drove to California and made it happen for around $1000.
+We loved it so much we plan on going every future spring break.

 road trip moments